lorenarms/Machine_Learning/README.md

 ### 🐕 Dog Classification Project

 What kind of dog is that over there?
-Unless your an expert on canines, you might be wondering if there's a way to train a computer to identify a dog breed based on it's photo.
+Unless you're an expert on canines, you might be wondering if there's a way to train a computer to identify a dog breed based on it's photo.
 Well wonder no more, as we dive into this TensorFlow project do exactly that! <a href="https://github.com/lorenarms/Machine_Learning/blob/main/dog_classification/info.md">More Information</a>

 ---